University College Seminars, UCOL 1022

 This course is designed to give students a basic knowledge of personal finance and money management, covering topics such as saving, credit cards, investing, credit scores, buying a home, and other monetary issues that directly affect college students and graduates.
 Students will take an active role in the course by applying lessons and assignments to their own personal situations.
 Students will learn how to build and maintain a personal financial plan.
 The goal of the course is to develop financially literate students who will be fiscally secure today and in the future.

 From Psycho to Fight Club, the fascinating aspects of abnormal psychology have been a popular topic of exciting, funny and frightening Hollywood movies for decades.
 How are these movies beneficial for learning about abnormal psychology?
 How might they be harmful?
 Learn about abnormal psychology while exploring and analyzing how Hollywood movies have depicted the field and those who are affected by these disorders.
 Assignments will include viewing and critically analyzing films which feature characters affected by abnormal psychological disorders.

-Becoming Globally Engaged
+Becoming Globally Engaged (Fall only)